Container Gardening for Beginners

 No yard?
 No worries.
-You can grow a garden in containers on your patio, stoop, or porch.
+You can grow an edible garden in containers on your patio, stoop, or porch.

 Planting a vegetable container garden is easy, fun, and requires minimal materials.
 No matter what size outdoor space you have, be it a big yard or a tiny balcony, you can start your own container garden.
 Before you know it, you'll have lettuces from your lanai or beets from your backyard right on your plate.